Burnout vs Tired: Signs You Crossed From Exhausted to Burnt Out

 If yes, you were tired.
 Respect that.
 Rest more.

 The research backs this up.
-Burnout was formally recognized by the WHO as an occupational phenomenon tied to chronic workplace stress.
+Burnout was formally recognized by the World Health Organization in its 2019 ICD-11 classification as an occupational phenomenon tied to chronic workplace stress.
 It shows up across three dimensions: exhaustion, cynicism, and reduced professional efficacy.
 Tiredness hits the first one.
 Burnout hits all three.

 Individual results vary, but the pattern is consistent.
 Tiredness is a volume problem.
 Burnout is a system problem.